Best Gas Tankless Water Heater

 See which gas tankless water heater has what certifications and be assured of safety.

 We’re at the bottom of the Best Gas Tankless Water Heater review.
 Considering everything, our Champion gas tankless water heater is Takagi T-KJr2-IN-LP and Takagi T-KJr2-IN-NG.
-Both models have same specs.
+Both models have the same specs.
 One is propane powered, and another is natural gas operated.
 Takagi tankless water heater got everything you would wish for.

 Our 1st Runner-up gas tankless water heater is the Eccotemp L5 portable water heater.
 It is the best-selling water heater on Amazon.
 Also, it has the lowest price on the list.
 It’s best for the people on a tight budget.